chef/chef-web-docs/content/deprecations_legacy_hwrp_mixins.md

 In Chef Infra Client 14 several legacy mixins will be removed.
 Usage of these mixins has resulted in deprecation warnings for several years.
-They were traditionally used in some HWRPs, but are rarely found in code available on the Supermarket.
+They were traditionally used in some HWRPs.

 The [Cookstyle](/workstation/cookstyle/) cop
 [ChefDeprecations/UsesDeprecatedMixins](https://github.com/chef/cookstyle/blob/main/docs/cops_chefdeprecations.md#chefdeprecationsusesdeprecatedmixins)